 - 21.1.1 The ACD may have to provide or receive collateral in entering into certain derivative transactions for the Company.
 In doing so, the ACD may apply a haircut to that collateral.
 A "haircut" is a percentage that is subtracted from the market value of an asset that is being used as collateral. - 21.1.2 The ACD will judge, on a case-by-case basis, the extent and type of collateral to use when negotiating with counterparties and clearing houses and the haircut policy which it will apply.

-Where cash is received as collateral it will not be invested in anything other than cash or short-term deposit accounts. - 21.1.3 Cash, and specific types of collateral, will be deemed to be permitted for the purposes of the Company's collateral policy, at the ACD's discretion.
+- 21.1.3 Where cash is received as collateral it will not be invested in anything other than cash or short-term deposit accounts. - 21.1.4 Cash and any form of security, guarantee or indemnity provided by way of security in accordance with COLL requirements and as agreed between the relevant Investment Manager and the ACD for the discharge of any liability arising from a transaction will be deemed to be permitted for the purposes of the Company's collateral policy, at the ACD's discretion.